kyllew/kuisser/public/Domain 1 Questions.md

 		- While it could group similar flowers, it doesn't use labeled data for classification
 		- Not ideal for predictive classification tasks where classes are known
 		C. Autoregressive Integrated Moving Average (ARIMA)
-		- This is a time series forecasting algorithm
-		- Not suitable for classification problems
-		- Requires temporal data, which is not present in this case
+		- PCA is a dimensionality reduction technique rather than a classification algorithm, so it cannot directly predict flower species from measurements
 		D. Linear regression
 		- Used for predicting continuous numerical values
 		- Not appropriate for classification tasks